Marilyn Monroe: Death and funeral

 During her final months, Monroe lived at 12305 Fifth Helena Drive in the Brentwood neighborhood of Los Angeles.
 Her housekeeper Eunice Murray was staying overnight at the home on the evening of August 4, 1962.
 Murray woke at 3:00 a.m. on August 5 and sensed that something was wrong.
 She saw light from under Monroe's bedroom door but was unable to get a response and found the door locked.
-Murray then called Monroe's psychiatrist, Ralph Greenson, who arrived at the house shortly after and broke into the bedroom through a window to find Monroe dead in her bed.
+Murray then called Monroe's psychiatrist Ralph Greenson, who arrived at the house shortly after and broke into the bedroom through a window.
+He found a nude Monroe dead in her bed, covered by a sheet, with her hand clamped around a telephone receiver.
 Monroe's physician, Hyman Engelberg, arrived at around 3:50 a.m. and pronounced her dead.
 At 4:25 a.m., the Los Angeles Police Department was notified.